Reducing Complexity

 You want to go over every single thing with a fine-tooth comb, asking "can I possibly remove this text/icon/concept/rule?"
 You can usually make something half as complex, but 90% as good.

-Get rid of anything that creates an exception to the normal rules, unless you have lots of worthwhile things creating the same exception, then you probably need to just turn it into a rule.
+Get rid of anything that creates an exception to the normal rules, unless you have lots of worthwhile things creating the same exception, in which case you should probably turn it into a rule.

 Don't add rules